$\tau$-invariants for knots in rational homology spheres: Introduction

 A \emph{rational q-Seifert surface} for a rationally null-homologous knot $K$ in a 3-manifold $Y$ is a surface $F$ embedded in $Y-\nu(K)$ such that $[\partial F]=q[K]\in H_1(\nu(K);\Z)$.
 In particular, $q$ is a multiple of the order of $K$.
 Calegari and Gordon define the rational genus of a knot to be

-where the infimum is taken over all $p$ and all $p$-Seifert surfaces without sphere components and, they obtain lower bounds on the rational genus for many knots in 3-manifolds \cite{Calegari-Gordon}.
-In addition, using Heegaard Floer type invariants, Ni \cite{Ni} and Ni and Wu \cite{Ni-Wu} have found further bounds on the rational genus.
-In particular, Ni showed that the knot Floer homology of a knot in a rational homology sphere detects the rational genus \cite{Ni}.
-If $A_{\max}$ is the maximum Alexander grading of an element for which $\widehat{HFK}(Y,K)$ is non-zero, then
+where the infimum is taken over all $q$ and all $q$-Seifert surfaces without sphere components and obtain lower bounds on the rational genus for many knots in 3-manifolds \cite{Calegari-Gordon}.
+Using Heegaard Floer type invariants, Ni \cite{Ni-LinkFloer} and Ni and Wu \cite{Ni-Wu} have found further bounds on the rational genus.
+In particular, Ni showed that the knot Floer homology of a knot in a rational homology sphere detects the rational genus \cite{Ni-LinkFloer}.
+If $A_{\max}$ is the maximum Alexander grading of a nontrivial element of $\widehat{HFK}(Y,K)$, then